West Seattle Junction FC

-West Seattle Junction FC is an American soccer club based in the West Seattle neighborhood of Seattle, Washington.
+West Seattle Junction FC is an American soccer club based in Seattle, Washington.
 The club plays in the Northwest Division of USL League Two, a semi-professional summer league.
-Junction FC was announced ahead of the 2024 season, where they finished fifth in the division.
+Junction FC began play in the 2024 season, where they finished fifth in the division.

 The team's home stadium is Nino Cantu Southwest Athletics Complex, on the campus of Chief Sealth International High School.
-A women's team, West Seattle Rhodies FC, was announced in October 2024 and is scheduled to debut in the USL W League for the 2025 season.
+A women's team, West Seattle Rhodies FC, was announced in October 2024 and debuted in the USL W League with the 2025 season.